spicysoft/jp-www-gitlab-com/source/direction/monitor/observability/data-visualization/index.html.md

 ### Mission

 Remove data boundaries.
-All the data, both native to GitLab, and outside of GitLab, can be queried, visualized, collaborated upon, and used in combination.
+All the data, both native to GitLab, and outside of GitLab, can be queried, visualized, collaborated upon, and operationalized.

 ### Vision

 GitLab Observability UI is an open-source data visualization tool that is part of the GitLab One DevOps platform.
 It allows you to query, visualize, alert on, and collaborate upon your data, leading to insights and understanding.
 We intend for GitLab Observability UI to come out-of-the-box with some of the most common dashboards for your DevOps processes.
 We also plan to make it easy to use while triaging and debugging production issues.
 Enabling collaboration will be a key theme.
 Lastly, enabling workflows outside of the GitLab Observability UI is a key capability, whether for other GitLab teams building capabilities specific to their areas, or for GitLab users and customers.
 We want to make sharing, embedding, or building custom visualizations a straight-forward experience.